intel/dffml/docs/tutorials/models/slr.rst

 - ``features``.
 A list of :py:class:`Feature <dffml.feature.Feature>` objects
   who's names will be present within each :py:class:`Record
   <dffml.record.Record>`.
 Our model only supports a single feature.
-It willl use
+It will use
   the first feature in the features list as the X value for the regression line.

 - ``predict``.
 The name of the feature we want to predict.
 Within each